From latent dynamics to meaningful representations: Introduction

 \section{Introduction}

 The ability to learn meaningful and useful representations of data is a key challenge towards applying machine learning (ML) and Artificial Intelligence (AI) to various real world problems.
-On one hand, a useful representation extracts and organizes the discriminative information from data to support effective machine learning for downstream tasks.
+On one hand, a useful representation extracts and organizes the discriminative information from data to support effective machine learning for downstream tasks \cite{Bengio2013, Scholkopf2012, Peters2017, Kalinin2020, Ziatdinov2021}.
+In the realm of chemistry, such representations offer promising avenues for enhancing predictions of molecular properties\cite{Fang2022}, forecasting reactions\cite{Coley2019}, predicting pharmacological activities\cite{Sakai2021}, facilitating exploration of vast chemical spaces\cite{Kaufman2023}, and accelerating computational simulations\cite{Wang2020,Mehdi2024}.
 On the other hand, a meaningful representation is often more interpretable, which is fundamental to help humans trust AI.
-Recently, a variety of representation learning methods have been proposed based on the idea of autoencoding -- learning a mapping from high dimensional data to a low dimensional representation or latent space which is able to approximately reconstruct the original data.\cite{review_AE} However, while the ability to reconstruct the original data might make a representation \textit{useful}, it does not necessarily make it \textit{meaningful}.
-The traditional and popular way to tackle this problem has been to introduce some generic priors on the representation.
-In a seminal paper on representation learning Bengio et al. proposed a set of so-called \textit{meta-priors}, including attributes such as hierarchical organization, disentanglement of explanatory factors, concentration of data along low dimensional manifolds, clusterability, as well as temporal and spatial coherence.\cite{Bengio2013} These \textit{meta-priors} are believed as ubiquitous in meaningful representation learning as the postulates and laws of physics.
+Recently, a variety of representation learning methods have been proposed based on the idea of autoencoding -- learning a mapping from high dimensional data to a low dimensional representation or latent space which is able to approximately reconstruct the original data\cite{review_AE}.
+However, while the ability to reconstruct the original data might make a representation \textit{useful}, it does not necessarily make it \textit{meaningful}\cite{Bengio2013}.

+Variational Autoencoders (VAEs) approach the task of learning representations for high-dimensional distributions as a form of variational inference, simultaneously enabling representation learning and sample generation\cite{VAE}.
+VAEs have rapidly gained popularity and become a favored framework among diverse representation learning methods\cite{review_AE, review_disentanglement, Kingma2019}.

+Recently, there is growing interest in including a physics-based prior into neural networks.
+Refs. \citenum{Greydanus2019, Lutter2019, Cranmer2020} introduce concepts from Lagrangian or Hamiltonian mechanics into neural networks, allowing them to learn and respect conservation laws for deterministic dynamical systems.
+These dynamical priors have subsequently been incorporated into VAEs\cite{Toth2019, Saemundsson2020, Yang2022, Khan2022}.
+Incorporating domain knowledge from physics also encompasses alternative approaches, such as the use of physical laws as regularization terms to augment the loss function\cite{Raissi2019, Zhu2019, Kaltenbach2021}.

+Some VAE extensions for sequential data have been proposed to incorporate temporal dependencies in sequences using recurrent neural networks or state-space models\cite{Chung2015, Hsu2017, Li2018, Girin2020}.
+In line with this, Ref. \citenum{Hasan2021} extends the VAE framework by incorporating a latent space shaped by a stochastic differential equation (SDE) with an isotropic diffusion coefficient.
+They theoretically establish that such a dynamical constraint enables the attainment of a unique representation, preserving the essence of the original data up to an isometry.